 -

-In Luke, the pericope immediately follows the Sermon on the Plain, Jesus enters Capernaum where interacts with emissaries of the Centurion, and it is immediately followed by the story of the widow's son being resurrected in the town of Nain, a town that is roughly 20 miles southwest of Capernaum, and 15 miles from the Sea of Galilee.
-It says in Luke that this raising of the son occurred "[s]oon afterward" the healing of the Centurion's servant, and the story of the calming of the seas appears elsewhere in Luke: indeed, it appears in Luke in the exact same relative context as that the story appears in Mark.
+In Luke, the pericope follows the Sermon on the Plain.
+Jesus enters Capernaum, interacts only with emissaries of the centurion, and the episode is immediately followed by the raising of the widow’s son at Nain: roughly thirty kilometers southwest of Capernaum and well away from the Sea of Galilee.
+Luke states this occurred “soon afterward”.
+The calming of the storm appears elsewhere in Luke, in the same relative position it occupies in Gospel of Mark.

 “Lord, my servant is lying at home paralyzed, in terrible distress.”